StyleSheets (CSS)

 There are multiple ways to apply CSS styling to widgets.
 The method depends on the type of widget you're working with.

-• This is often used for quick overrides or widgets that don’t support external styling.
+- Using the styleSheetproperty: You can define custom styling directly on a widget using itsstyleSheetproperty.- This is often used for quick overrides or widgets that don’t support external styling.

-• See Theme-Based Styling Using Container for an example demonstrating how to use styleSheet with theme-aware styling.
+- See Theme-Based Styling Using Container for an example demonstrating how to use styleSheetwith theme-aware styling.

-• Using the cssFile property: For widgets that support external styling, such as buttons and containers, you can assign a .css file using the cssFile property.
+- Using the cssFileproperty: For widgets that support external styling, such as buttons and containers, you can assign a.cssfile using thecssFileproperty.- This allows for more reusable and consistent styling across widgets.

-• See Theme-Specific CSS Files for an example demonstrating how to use cssFile with theme-aware styling.
+- See Theme-Specific CSS Files for an example demonstrating how to use cssFilewith theme-aware styling.

-• Set type = CSS to use an external file via the cssFile property.
+- Set type= CSS to use an external file via thecssFileproperty.

 Widgets without a type property, such as Frame, Scrollbar, and GroupBox, are automatically styled by the main.css file provided by the main window.
 To override the default styling for a specific widget, simply use its styleSheet property.